Hope v. Pelzer: Majority opinion

 In determining whether a defendant in a civil rights lawsuit should receive qualified immunity, the first question to ask is whether the plaintiff has alleged a constitutional violation.
 On the facts presented in this case, the Court concluded that Alabama's use of the hitching post violated the Eighth Amendment prohibition on cruel and unusual punishment.
-The "unnecessary and wanton infliction of pain constitutes cruel and unusual punishment," and "among unnecessary and wanton inflictions of pain are those that are totally without penological justification."
-And the actions of prison officials lack penological justification if they act with deliberate indifference to the health or safety of an inmate.
+The "unnecessary and wanton infliction of pain constitutes cruel and unusual punishment", and "among unnecessary and wanton inflictions of pain are those that are totally without penological justification".
+The actions of prison officials lack penological justification if they act with deliberate indifference to the health or safety of an inmate.
 Here it was "obvious" that the Alabama prison guards were deliberately indifferent to Hope's health or safety.
 Once Hope had been transported back to the prison, concerns about safety had been addressed.
 There was no emergency situation at hand, yet the prison guards "knowingly subjected [Hope] to a substantial risk of physical harm, to unnecessary risk of physical pain caused by the handcuffs and the restricted position of confinement for a 7-hour period, to unnecessary exposure to the heat of the sun, to prolonged thirst and taunting, and to a deprivation of bathroom breaks that caused a risk of particular discomfort and humiliation."
 This was a basic violation of the "dignity of man", which amounts to "gratuitous infliction of wanton and unnecessary pain" prohibited by the law.

-Even if the plaintiff has made out a constitutional violation, the defendant may still be entitled to qualified immunity if his actions "did not violate clearly established... rights of which a reasonable person would have known."
+Even if the plaintiff has made out a constitutional violation, the defendant may still be entitled to qualified immunity if his actions "did not violate clearly established ... rights of which a reasonable person would have known".
 The Eleventh Circuit interpreted this standard rigidly, requiring the clearly established right to be "materially similar" to the facts presented by the plaintiff in this case.
 The Court rejected this approach.